4 Fall Vegetables for Cutting

 They are a good source of vitamin C and vitamin K. Brussels sprouts also have vitamin B6, dietary fiber, choline, copper, vitamin B1, potassium, phosphorus and omega-3 fatty acids and a number of other nutritional helpers.

-If nightmares about the soggy orbs you were served as a child has kept Brussels sprouts out of your diet, try again.
+If nightmares about the soggy orbs you were served as a child have kept Brussels sprouts out of your diet, try again.
 They are excellent when roasted.

 The success of your cutting diet will depend on your commitment to good eating.
 Be creative in your preparation of vegetables.
 You need not feel deprived as you make the transition from your bulking diet.
 These four are versatile choices that rank high for their nutritional profile and taste.
 Enjoy them often.